vatesfr/xen-orchestra/docs/full_replication.md

 # Full Replication (formerly: Disaster recovery)

-Full Replication (DR) encompasses all the ways to recover after losing hosts or storage repositories.
+Full Replication (FR) encompasses all the ways to recover after losing hosts or storage repositories.

 In this guide we'll only see the technical aspect of DR, which is a small part of this vast topic.